-Let me explain.
 Several years ago now, our marriage imploded on itself, and I cut and run.
 Yes, I abandoned my husband and three children to go “find myself,” and during that year or more, I did some horrific, and sometimes very dangerous things, including studying and practicing witchcraft.
-One year ago, almost to the day, on Heather Day Gilbert’s blog, I shared for the first time about my involvement in witchcraft – you can read about it HERE.
+[UPDATE: If you want to read more about my journey through the shadowed places, you can read about it HERE.]
 It was a treacherous time, in so many ways.
 Our children suffered terribly because of our decisions, and by the time I walked out of the marriage, we both believed a future together was impossible.

 During my frantic search to find a place where I could live, I stumbled upon a “For Rent” sign on a side road while out riding my motorcycle (yes, another indulgence I invested my time and money in – my motorcycle was aptly called a “Rebel”), at the front of a trailer park.
 I figured beggars couldn’t be choosers, and if a rented trailer was all I could get at such short notice, then I’d make it work.